 Flex those creative muscles, get social with your marketing, and watch as your hobby turns into a bustling side hustle.
 To get started, create beautiful social media profiles to show off your work, and publish your services and rates in local community groups and parens groups.
 Remember to offer seasonal specials (like teacher gifts at the end of the school year, Valentine cupcakes, and Easter cakes) to make the most of this side income earner.

-45. Distribute Leaflets
+45. Distribute leaflets

 Do you have a pair of sneakers and don't mind stretching your legs?
 Leaflet distribution could be right up your alley.